rantsandruse/pytorch_lstm_01intro/README.md

-# Learning Pytorch in Ten Days: Day 1 - How to train a basic LSTM tagger (and how to use NLL Loss, Cross entropy loss and softmax)
+# Learning Pytorch in Ten Days: Day 1 - How to train a basic LSTM tagger
+(and the relationship between NLL Loss, cross entropy loss and softmax)

 ##  Introduction